LudwigWS/Alfred_ShadowsocksController/README.md

 # Alfred_ShadowsocksController

-This workflow is forked from [yourtion/Alfred_ShadowsocksController](https://github.com/yourtion) with a few modification to adapt to [shadowsocks/ShadowsocksX-NG](https://github.com/shadowsocks/ShadowsocksX-NG).
+**Note:** This workflow **must be used with** [my fork of ShadowscoksX-NG](https://github.com/yangziy/ShadowsocksX-NG) in which the HTTP API is supported until the fork is merged to original repository.

 ## Screenshot